siamaksade/quay-mirror-pipeline/README.md

 Go to the `rh-openjdk-11-runtime` image repository settings and change the *Repository State* to *Mirror*.

+If you don’t see this setting that means your Red Hat Quay installation doesn’t have repository mirroring enabled.
+If you are using the Red Hat Quay Operator, it is enabled by default but in case at installation time you opted out, read [here](https://access.redhat.com/documentation/en-us/red_hat_quay/3.5/html/deploy_red_hat_quay_on_openshift_with_the_quay_operator/high_level_concepts#components) how to re-enable this feature.
+If you run Quay outside of OpenShift follow [this documentation](https://access.redhat.com/documentation/en-us/red_hat_quay/3.5/html/deploy_red_hat_quay_-_high_availability/deploying_red_hat_quay#add-repo-mirroring).

 ![](images/image-12.png)

 Once done, the mirror settings appear in the left sidebar.